 - use of a weapon

-- distribution or sale of drugs and alcohol
+- distribution, sale, or purchase of drugs and alcohol

 - threat to general student safety

-If a student fails to respond to faculty support, he or she can undermine their peers' learning environment in a way that threatens everyone's success.
-That's why students can also be expelled due to repeated patterns of Off Compass behaviors.
+If a student fails to respond to faculty support, he or she can undermine their peers' learning environment in a way that threatens everyone's success (repeated patterns of "off constellation" behaviors) students can be expelled.
 Specifically, if a student receives 2 OSRs in 2 cycles, a student may be referred for a board expulsion hearing.
 Students who are expelled will not be re-accepted to Kairos in future years.